 Module Sub-Module(s) re fc Position esponsible or nitiation Termination Criteria Implementation Time 2 ✓ Application of dispersant has been selected as a response option by the IMT IC (or delegate).
-O2.4 Dispersant Monitoring ✓ Application of dispersant has been selected as a response option by the IMT IC (or delegate).
+O2.4 Dispersant Application of dispersant has been selected as a response option by the IMT IC (or delegate).
 All sub-modules ✓ The IMT IC (or delegate) has advised that either full or partial implementation of O2 is to commence.
-Per above O3: Shoreline assessment O3.1ShorelinesegmentationO3.2ShorelinecharacterO3.3Oilonshorelines PSC (or lelegate) The IMT IC (or delegate) has determined that continuation of monitoring under the module is not necessary to meet the objectives of the response; or Results of Module O1 and O3.3 monitoring demonstrate that shorelines have not been impacted and will not be Within 24 hours of initiation criteria being met O3.4 Shoreline profile Modification of the shoreline profile is identified as a recommended strategy (e.g. through mechanical construction of pits, berms, or bulk waste removal) impacted; or The IMT IC (or delegate) has advised that agreement has been reached with the Jurisdictional Authority relevant to the spill Within 24 hours of initiation criteria being met All sub-modules ✓ The IMT IC (or delegate) has advised that either full or partial implementation of O2 is to commence. to terminate the response; or ✓ The Principal Investigator through the EUL (or delegate) has advised that continuation of monitoring under O31 may increase overall environmental impact.
-Per above O4: Fauna observations O4.1 Fauna observation (at sea) PSC (or lelegate) that continuation of monitoring under the module is not necessary to meet the Within 4 hours of initiation criteria being met O4.2 Fauna observations (onshore) Confirmation by the IMT IC (or delegate) that a hydrocarbon spill to marine or coastal waters has occurred; and IMT IC (or delegate) confirms that data from Modules O1 and/or O3 predicted/confirmed shoreline exposure. objectives of the response; or ✓ The IMT IC (or delegate) has advised that agreement has been reached with the Jurisdictional Authority relevant to the spill to terminate the response; or Within 24 hours of initiation criteria being met.
+Per above O3: Shoreline assessment O3.1ShorelinesegmentationO3.2ShorelinecharacterO3.3Oilonshorelines a hydrocarbon spill to marine or coastal waters has occurred; and ✓ Results of Module O1 monitoring predict that shorelines could be impacted. ✓ Results of Module O1 and O3.3 monitoring demonstrate that shorelines have not been impacted and will not be Within 24 hours of initiation criteria being met O3.4 Shoreline profile Modification of the shoreline profile is identified as a recommended strategy (e.g. through mechanical construction of pits, berms, or bulk waste removal) impacted; or The IMT IC (or delegate) has advised that agreement has been reached with the Jurisdictional Authority relevant to the spill Within 24 hours of initiation criteria being met All sub-modules ✓ The IMT IC (or delegate) has advised that either full or partial implementation of O2 is to commence. to terminate the response; or ✓ The Principal Investigator through the EUL (or delegate) has advised that continuation of monitoring under O31 may increase overall environmental impact.
+Per above O4: Fauna observations O4.1 Fauna observation (at sea) PSC (or lelegate) that continuation of monitoring under the module is not necessary to meet the Within 4 hours of initiation criteria being met observations O4.2 Fauna observations (onshore) Confirmation by the IMT IC (or delegate) that a hydrocarbon spill to marine or coastal waters has occurred; and IMT IC (or delegate) confirms that data from Modules O1 and/or O3 predicted/confirmed shoreline exposure. ✓ The IMT IC (or delegate) has advised that agreement has been reached with the Jurisdictional Authority relevant to the spill to terminate the response; or Within 24 hours of initiation criteria being met.